 In April 2017, he was diagnosed with autism, which he now sees as a blessing.
-He excels in online communication and takes pride in assisting to other distance education students.
-He also appreciates working in online groups, which allow him to help his classmates understand difficult scientific concepts.
+He excels in online communication and takes pride in assisting other distance education students.
+He also appreciates working in online groups, which allows him to help his classmates understand difficult scientific concepts.

 For three years, Danny took online SRJC classes before achieving his goal of meeting with the college President in person, to share his academic and career plans, and to seek additional advice.
 His other goal was to re-take his math placement test in person, as math is one of his favorite subjects and is the only class left for him to take in order to graduate.